Dieg0Maciel/cascadeSSRP/README.md

 * In (a) a ball bounces downwards a staircase with N = 10 stairs (states).
 At each timestep the ball randomly choses one of the stairs below its current position.
 In this picture the prior probability q_i.
 Once the ball reaches the lowest step, it is restarted.

-* In (b) we see the *cascading picture*,  whenever a ball hits a state i, it multiplies and creates λ(i) − 1 new balls, that start their downward moves independently.
+* In (b) we see the *cascading picture*,  whenever a ball hits a state i, it multiplies and creates λ(i) − 1 balls, that start their downward moves independently.

 ## Algorithm
 The file "cascadeSSRP.cpp" contains a numerical simulation of a cascade SSRP which is executed by the script "simulation.py".
 It compares the numerical simulation with theoretical predictions reproducing the results in Figure 2(b) of [this article](https://www.nature.com/articles/s41598-018-28962-1).